Kailina Mills, EdD.

 Farm & Forest Preschool Director

 Raised in South Portland, Kailina comes to Ketcha with over 15 years of experience in childcare and education.
-She started as a camp counselor and has since received a BA in Early Childhood Education, Outdoor Education, and Inclusive Teaching and an M.Ed in Early Childhood & Elementary Education.
+She started as a camp counselor and has since received a BA in Early Childhood Education, Outdoor Education, and Inclusive Teaching, an M.Ed. in Early Childhood & Elementary Education, and her EdD from Fielding Graduate University in Leadership for Change.
 Kailina is a Reggio Emilia-trained educator and is passionate about providing high-quality learning opportunities for our youngest students.
-She recognizes the importance of early childhood education to set children up for long-term success both in and out of the classroom.
-Additionally, Kailina taught preschool, public pre-k, and kindergarten in several schools throughout southern and midcoast Maine.

-Before joining Ketcha Outdoors, she worked as a Learning Specialist at Chewonki Elementary & Middle School and as a Communications Specialist for the Maine Association for the Education of Young Children.
-She is currently enrolled in a doctoral program in Leadership for Change and is on track to complete her Doctorate of Education in 2024.
-In her spare time, Kailina can be found on hiking trails, making music, reading, practicing yoga, and spending time with her family and friends.
+She recognizes the importance of early childhood education in setting children up for long-term success, both in and out of the classroom.
+Before joining Ketcha Outdoors, Kailina taught preschool, public pre-k, and kindergarten in several schools throughout southern and midcoast Maine.
+Most recently, she worked as a Learning Specialist at Chewonki Elementary & Middle School and as a Communications Specialist for the Maine Association for the Education of Young Children.
+In her spare time, Kailina can be found hiking on trails, making music, reading, practicing yoga, and spending time with her family and friends.

 Lead Preschool Teacher